 Candidates should have a minimum of an upper second (2.1) honours degree (or equivalent) in computer science including artificial intelligence and machine learning.

 Due to funding regulations this project is currently open to Home/EU students only.

 Qualifying students receive an attractive enhanced stipend which could be tax and NI free depending on your personal circumstances, paid by the Centre and topped up by a contribution from Autodesk.
-For 2019 this totals approximately £20,000 tax free per annum.
+This totals approximately £20,000 tax free per annum.